-Med1Care Therapy Partner’s physical therapists specialize in the treatment of shoulder pain.
+Med1Care Therapy Partner’s therapists specialize in physical therapy for shoulder pain as a treatment option.
 Shoulder pain happens to athletes and non-athletes alike and pain relief starts with proper diagnosis and treatment.

 Symptoms of shoulder pain can occur gradually or suddenly and feel dull and achy or sharp and intense.
 The source of the pain may radiate from muscles, ligaments, tendons or the shoulder joint itself.
 Joint pain typically increases with normal activities like moving the arm, lifting objects or pulling open doors.While referred pain, may arise from issues in the chest or abdomen.
 Referred shoulder pain usually will not intensify when you move the shoulder.